Making Reconstruction FID Predictive of Diffusion Generation FID

-Based on previous findings that diffusion models prefer an interpolatable and connected latent space to generate valid unseen data, we can further explain why reconstruction metrics are often negatively correlated with diffusion sample quality.
-More specifically, the reconstruction metrics of VAEs favor an isolated and disconnected latent space.
-This is because an interpolatable and connected latent space is harder for the decoder to distinguish different inputs and thus leads to worse reconstruction performance.
-In contrast, a disconnected latent space is easier for the decoder to identify inputs, which results in better reconstruction.
-This leads to the so-called \say{reconstruction-generation dilemma} \citep{Yao2025ReconstructionVG}.
+The preceding analysis suggests that diffusion models benefit from interpolatable and connected latent spaces, since such spaces allow interpolated samples to remain close to the data manifold.
+This perspective also helps explain why reconstruction metrics can be negatively correlated with diffusion sample quality.
+Reconstruction-based objectives tend to favor latent spaces in which different inputs are well separated, making it easier for the decoder to recover each input accurately.
+However, such separated or disconnected latent spaces can be unfavorable for diffusion generation, since samples interpolating between nearby modes may leave the data manifold.
+This tension gives rise to the so-called \say{reconstruction--generation dilemma} \citep{Yao2025ReconstructionVG}.

-To clarify this intuition, we provide a toy example with two GMMs in Figure~\ref{fig:ty2}.
+To clarify this intuition, we provide a toy example with two Gaussian mixture models (GMMs) in Figure~\ref{fig:ty2}.
 Specifically, we consider a fully factorized Gaussian VAE trained on two data points $x^{(1:2)}$, with fixed posterior variance $\sigma^2$ and KL divergence.
-We study the problem of optimizing the posterior mean $\mu^{(i)}$ to minimize the reconstruction loss.
-To minimize the reconstruction error, the optimal strategy is to distribute $\mu^{(i)}$ as separably as possible, allowing the decoder to easily associate each input $x^{(i)}$ with its corresponding posterior sample $z^{(i)}$.
-However, such a separable latent space leads to hallucinations in diffusion models.
-As shown in Figure~\ref{fig:ty2}, the diffusion model interpolates between the two separable modes and those samples lie between the modes becomes hallucination.
-Conversely, if the latent modes exhibit significant overlap, hallucinations in diffusion models are reduced.
-Nevertheless, reconstruction becomes much more challenging, as the latent modes are no longer well-separated.
+We study the problem of optimizing the posterior means $\mu^{(i)}$ to minimize the reconstruction loss.
+Minimizing reconstruction error encourages the posterior means $\mu^{(i)}$ to be as separable as possible, making it easier for the decoder to associate each input $x^{(i)}$ with its corresponding posterior sample $z^{(i)}$.
+However, such a separable latent space can be unfavorable for diffusion generation.
+As shown in Figure~\ref{fig:ty2}, diffusion samples may interpolate between the two separated modes, and these intermediate samples can fall outside the data manifold, resulting in hallucinations.
+In contrast, when the latent modes substantially overlap, interpolated diffusion samples are more likely to remain on the data manifold, reducing hallucinations.
+This comes at the cost of reconstruction quality, since overlapping latent modes are harder for the decoder to distinguish.